CookedFox/questdb.io/docs/develop/insert-data.md

   - SQL `INSERT` statements.
   - Use `curl` on the command line.

-Here is a summary table showing how it compares with other ways to insert data that we support:
+Here is a summary table comparing the different ways to insert data we support:

 | Protocol                 | Record Insertion Reporting       | Data Insertion Performance          |
 | :----------------------- | :------------------------------- | :---------------------------------- |